 The Data Bytes are from the memory location indicated by an internal pointer.
 This pointer initial value is determined by the Address Byte in the Read operation instruction, and increments by one during transmission of each Data Byte.
-After reaching the memory location 10Fh, a stop should be issued.
+After reaching the memory location 10Fh the pointer "rolls over" to 00h, and the device continues to output data for each ACK received.